LuoGroup2023/KANG2P/README.md

-# KANG2P

-> **KANG2P enables interpretable genotype-to-phenotype prediction through genetically anchored molecular-state learning.**
+# KANG2P enables interpretable genotype-to-phenotype prediction through genetically anchored molecular-state learning

 KANG2P is a research framework for learning phenotypes from inherited genetic variation together with molecular states predicted from that variation.
-It connects genotype preprocessing, genetically predicted gene expression, predicted protein abundance, nested-cross-validation benchmarks, DualKAN gated fusion, and gradient-based interpretation in one auditable workflow.
+It connects genotype preprocessing, genetically predicted gene expression, predicted protein abundance, nested-cross-validation benchmarks, Kolmogorov-Arnold Network based phenotype prediction, and gradient-based interpretation in one auditable workflow.

 The central idea is to represent an individual with complementary layers: